 Education could be provided at the food pantries and other locations on how to grow fruits and vegetables, how to prepare food and stretch the food dollar, how to store fresh and processed food, how to use food items, especially those given out by the food pantries.
 Providing education on how to use food pantry items is a need identified by the food pantry managers.
-Education on cooking options was suggested by low-income survey respondents as well, specifically education on how to make meals with a small amount of food, cooking on a budget and understanding what is in foods and what to buy.
+Education on cooking options was suggested by low-income survey respondents; specifically education on how to make meals with a small amount of food, cooking on a budget and understanding what is in foods and what to buy.
+An educational program on how to grow, process, store, and prepare various produce could be structure, so that a in season vegetable for example would be the subject of an article and recipe are published in the newspaper, recipe cards handed out at the food pantries and farmer's stands, and samples with recipes at the local grocery stores.
 [Appendix B, E, F, and H]